abuccts/wikt2pron/README.md

 This project is developed in [GSoC 2017](https://summerofcode.withgoogle.com/dashboard/student/proposal/5169382905872384/) with [CMU Sphinx](https://cmusphinx.github.io/).

-Collected pronunciation dictionaries can be downloaded at [Dropbox](https://www.dropbox.com/sh/1anleakrnm5ednt/AAAXeSY0abHxFLcXOr4OkVJ9a?dl=0).
+Collected pronunciation dictionaries and related example models can be downloaded at [Dropbox](https://www.dropbox.com/sh/1anleakrnm5ednt/AAAXeSY0abHxFLcXOr4OkVJ9a?dl=0).

 Requirements
 ------------